Skip to content

 • The portal_app_auth configuration option is configured for your OAuth provider and strategy (kong-oauth2 or external-oauth2).
 See Configure the Authorization Provider Strategy for the Portal Application Registration plugin.

-Create an Application in Azure
+Create an application in Azure

 1. Within Azure, go to the App registrations service and register a new application.